jesstingley17/zero-render-inc/FINAL_SETUP.md

 The code has been updated to:
 - ✅ Rewrite all HubSpot URLs to use `blog.zero-render.com`
 - ✅ Process blog images, assets, and content through the reverse proxy
-- ✅ Work automatically once DNS and Cloudflare rules are configured
+- ✅ Middleware attempts to add the `X-HS-Public-Host` header (may need additional proxy layer)

 ## Testing